Welcome to Beachfront on Aore

 ATM:

-- There is an ATM located at the Santo Shopping Centre, near the main town area.
+- There is an ATM located at the Santo Shopping Centre, near the main town area at the BRED BANK

 - You can also find ATMs in some banks such as NBV or Bred Bank.